This Oslo city break was part of a 14-day Eurail trip from Oslo to Bodo that I took with my six-year-old son.

 We set out to explore Viking heritage, the places that inspired Disney’s Frozen, culture, landscapes and fun things for kids.

 Our Oslo City Break

-If you have kids you know, it’s not time for bed until its dark… Needless to say, we made up for the lack of sleep on our first two days by sleeping in until 9:30AM.
-Yes, it’s true.
-But it felt so good.
+If you have kids you know, it’s not time for bed until it’s dark… Needless to say, we made up for the lack of sleep on our first two days by sleeping in until 9:30 AM.

 Travel Tip: When you’re traveling to a time zone ahead of yours it’s best to go straight into the day without sleeping and then get a full 8 hours at bedtime (more for kids of course).

 Today we had an open agenda with a key to the city.
 Of course, our main focus is always finding places related to fairy tales, folklore, legends, and mythology.

 Maybe it’s the Easter Holiday, but Oslo is not a terribly busy city.
 Despite its beautiful waterside ambiance, it’s just not that crowded which makes for a pretty laid-back environment.